Guitlle/Learning-kivy/README.md

 # 1 - Introduction

+This is based on kivy 1.10.
+You can install it using the official compiled [packages](https://kivy.org/#download).

-Install cython, gamepy and kivy via pip.
+Install cython, gamepy and kivy via package manager or via pip.

 If you have a system with a default python of version 2 (check what `python --version` says), you should install python3 and python3-pip before and use pip3 and python3 commands instead of pip and python.